calcode/calcode.github.io/_posts/2015-12-28-assumed-facts-educated-decisions.md

 We know data is fundamental to what we consider to be good [user centred design](https://en.wikipedia.org/wiki/User-centered_design).
 However using the wrong data is sometimes worse than having no data at all, as it can support questionable decisions and go unnoticed for quite some time.
 When we use the wrong data to create solutions, we can get stuck in a loop of uneducated change - the opposite of what we are attempting to achieve through true iteration.

-> [change](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=definition%20of%20change) is an act or process through which something becomes different
+> [change](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=definition%20of%20change) is "an act or process through which something becomes different"

 whereas;

-> [iteration](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=iteration+definition) is the repetition of a process or utterance as a means of obtaining successively closer approximations to achieve a solution
+> [iteration](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=iteration+definition) is "the repetition of a process or utterance as a means of obtaining successively closer approximations to achieve a solution"

 So to really improve things we need to iterate - which can only happen if we use the right data at the right time.
 Our methods should be providing us with data that fuels reasoning and educates decision making - not having us bark up the wrong tree.